syy-whu/Semi-MoreGAN/README.md

 Semi-MoreGAN: A Semi-supervised Image Mixture of Rain Removal Network

 This is the PyTorch implementation for our paper:

-code will be released after published
+Here we provide a supervised version, and more codes and pre-models will be released after published